gbif/dwc-dp/README.md

 To enable the Darwin Core Data Package, new terms will have to be added.
 These include new classes and new properties in those classes.
 New classes are described below.
 To explore all classes and their properties in detail, see the [Darwin Core Data Package - Quick Reference Guide](https://gbif.github.io/dwc-dp/qrg/).

 **Agent** - A person, group, organization or other entity that can act.

-**Collection** - A persistent formal repository in which dwc:MaterialEntities and/or Media are preserved.

 **IdentificationTaxon** - A construct of components and positions of dwc:scientificNames in a dwc:Identification.